Douglas, Keaton get second chance at love in 'And So It Goes'

-NEW YORK (Reuters) - Michael Douglas is more accustomed to playing dashing leading men and corporate types, so he took a deep breath when offered the role of an ornery widower with a second chance for love in the romantic comedy “And So It Goes.”
+NEW YORK, July 22 (Reuters) - Michael Douglas is more accustomed to playing dashing leading men and corporate types, so he took a deep breath when offered the role of an ornery widower with a second chance for love in the romantic comedy “And So It Goes.”

 The film reunites the Oscar-winning actor with director Rob Reiner, who both worked together on the 1995 movie “American President.”
 Douglas also stars opposite Diane Keaton for the first time in his career.